GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 > Love thy neighbor as thyself

-is a fundamental moral tenet of western society, and it harkens back to the words of Rabbi Hillel the Elder or the line from poem #8 from the Tao Te Ching:
+is a fundamental moral tenet of western society, and it hearkens back to the words of Rabbi Hillel the Elder or the line from poem #8 from the Tao Te Ching:

 > Love the world as your self; then you can care for all things.